 Electrical muscle stimulation creates tiny contractions in the muscles so they become tired and relax, relieving pain and muscle spasms.
 In addition, it triggers the release of endorphins, which are our body’s natural pain reliever.
-The process is also said to clear metabolic waste so nutrients can be better delivered and soft tissue can heal more quickly.
+Using electrical muscle stimulation can also clear metabolic waste so nutrients can be better delivered and soft tissue can heal more quickly.

 Electric Muscle Stimulation Therapy is used to treat: